HubTou/PNU/README.md

 * This place is a placeholder for publishing unix tools rewrites made by or with my son, or others.

 ## Suggested tasks and progression:
+A long term goal would be to have all the [utilities](https://pubs.opengroup.org/onlinepubs/9699919799/idx/utilities.html) included in [POSIX.1](https://pubs.opengroup.org/onlinepubs/9699919799/nframe.html), most utilities sitting under /bin and /usr/bin, some common non-standard utilities, as well as some utilities of our own.

 ### Level 0 sub projects (super easy ones)
 Handling return codes, printing & reading to/from the terminal, and basic string handling: